Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

 For example, if we take the $4$-kernel over $\ops_4^{\{2\}}$ as

-we see that, in any frugal splitting operator with this kernel, the second evaluation directly depends on the first; the third depends directly on only the second but depends indirectly on the first; the fourth is independent of the third, depends directly on the second and depends indirectly on the first.
-The second must therefore be performed after the first while the last two must be performed after the second but can be performed in parallel with each other.
+we conclude that, in any frugal splitting operator with this kernel, the second evaluation directly depends on the first; the third depends directly on the second only but depends indirectly on the first; the fourth is independent of the third, depends directly on the second, and depends indirectly on the first.
+The second evaluation therefore needs to be performed after the first, while the last two evaluations need to take place after the second but potentially in parallel with each other.